leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 6. Calculate fields

 What is this layer?
-The riparian layer is our best approximation of the floodplain.
+The riparian layer is our approximation of the floodplain.
 Previously we had tried to map floodplain but the lines of evidence were weak.
 Now we map riparian as a way to approximate the current floodplain without making any false claims as to where the floodplain may really be.
 This layer delineates upland plants vs. riparian plants.

 #### Lines of Evidence: